Oak Hill Capital Partners: Recent acquisitions

 In May 2011, Oak Hill Capital Partners acquired Intermedia, a business communications SaaS company bootstrapped and majority-owned by David Choupak and his wife Anastasia Koroleva, for an undisclosed amount.

 In October 2014, Oak Hill Capital Partners acquired Berlin Packaging for a fee of $1.43 billion from Investcorp.

 In January 2018, Oak Hill Capital Partners acquired Safe Fleet from The Sterling Group.
 No value of the deal was mentioned.

 On June 15, 2018, Oak Hill Capital Partners acquired a majority stake in VetCor Group Holdings Corp.
 Terms of the transaction were not disclosed.

+On March 6, 2026, Oak Hill Capital acquired Guild Garage Group in a deal valued at $800 million.